ClusterHQ/build.clusterhq.com/README.rst

 The Buildbot master is deployed as a Docker container running on an AWS EC2 instance.

 Most of the slaves are EC2 latent slaves started by the master.
 Some slaves, such as an OS X slave, must be started manually.

 Buildbot schedulers start builds triggered by a push to any branch in the Flocker repository or by forced builds.
 After a new push to a branch, Buildbot waits a number of seconds before starting a build, in case another push arrives shortly afterwards.

-All builds are tested as merges against the Flocker ``master`` branch.
+Most builds are tested as merges against the Flocker ``master`` branch.

 Install dependencies
 --------------------